fontEndEasy/mongodb-express/README.md

 	- Login
 	- Register
 	- Post blog
+  - Delete blog
 	- Blog display

-> ###Tips: Register first，then post blog，back to the home, you will see the blog.
+> ####Tips: Register first，then post blog，back to the home, you will see the blog.